Laurin & Klement Motorcycles

 1904

 In 1904 the design department at Mladá Boleslav developed a four-cylinder model, Type CCCC.
-Four individual cylinders were mounted on a common crankcase mounted relatively high in the distinctively shaped frame.
+Four individual cylinders were affixed to a common crankcase mounted relatively high in the distinctively shaped frame.
 The layout at first glance appears to be shaft-drive, but the rear wheel is driven by chain.
 The 5 h.p. motorcycle was produced in the years 1904 to 1909.

 That same year L&K presented a V-Twin, Type CC-3, which became one of their favoured machines for sidecar combinations and were exported to many countries where they were used for postal delivery.